mholt/caddy-embed/README.md

 }
 ```

-where `myfolder` is the name of the folder you added to the `go:embed` directive. **This is only required if you are customizing the go:embed directive.**
+where `myfolder` is the name of the folder you added to the `go:embed` directive. **This is only applicable if you are customizing the //go:embed directive and want to strip the top-level folder from the path.**

 In summary: For most people, this module will "just work" and you do not need to set or change the site root.